Kirby Moves for 3d Gauge Theories: ST-move as Rolfsen twist

+Trefoil is often used as a typical example in textbooks, e.g. \cite{Prasolovbook,Rolfesn:1984,Rolfsenbook}, because it can be turned into a link by Kirby moves.
+Here we apply the $ST$-move on the circle $\redcirc_\inf$:

-Note that matter circles could tangle with trefoils in very complicated patterns, depending on how to insert matter circles.
-Essentially, the matter circle can be any element in the fundamental group of the knot complement $\pi_1(S^3 -N(K) )$.
+where a charge-two chiral multiplet is shown on the left graph, and on the right graph, a surgical link is obtained through $ST$-move.
+Note that matter circles could tangle with trefoils in any complicated way, and in general the red circle can be any element in the fundamental group of the knot complement $\pi_1(S^3\backslash K )$.

-The rational equivalent surgery can reproduce similar linking graphs given by handle-slides in section \ref{sec:charges}.
-We know that it is freely to introduce a $S^3_\inf$ but not $S^3_\inf \backslash \redcirc$.
-Fortunately, handle-slides, such as \eqref{bibeta} could tell how to introduce it.
-We firstly need to introduce $S^3_{\pm1} \backslash \redcirc$ and then apply the handle-slide operation by recombining gauge circles.
-Finally, we apply Rolfsen's rational twist to get $S^3_\inf\backslash \redcirc$.
-We use the following graph to illustrate this process:

-where the twist is the reverse process of $(b)$ in Figure \ref{fig:derivST}.
-Bifundamental matter can also be introduced this ways as in \eqref{bibeta}.

-For the linked matter circles, ST-moves may not be able to separate them, and computation shows linked matter circles are highly non-trivial.
-For instance,